hannah68/cs-search/README.md

 ### Binary Search

-While the simple linear seach satisfies the requirements of finding _x_ in _xs, might there be better ways of reaching the same result?
-Indeed, you should always consider whether it is possible to improve upon the performance of a particular algorithm.
+While the simple linear seach satisfies the requirements of finding _x_ in _xs_, might there be better ways of reaching the same result?
+Indeed, you should **always** consider whether it is possible to improve upon the performance of a particular algorithm.
 In this case, a more efficient method is a binary search.

 A binary search relies on an _ordered_ list, so first, we need to sort `xs`: